 Net Income.
-Net income decreased \$8.8 million from \$37.3 million for the third quarter of 2017 to \$28.5 million for the third quarter of 2018.
-The decrease in net income was due to a decrease in operating income of \$8.0 million related to lower revenue and an increase of \$0.9 million in non-operating expenses, as described further above, partially offset by an increase in income tax benefit of \$0.1 million.
+Net income decreased \$2.5 million from \$13.7 million for the third quarter of 2017 to \$11.2 million for the third quarter of 2018.
+The decrease was due to a \$8.0 million decrease in operating income due primarily to lower revenue and a \$4.0 million increase in non-operating expenses, as described above, partially offset by a \$8.0 million decrease in net income attributable to noncontrolling interests due to lower consolidated net income and a \$1.5 million decrease in income tax expense, as described above, for the third quarter of 2018 as compared to the third quarter of 2017.